CAD/CAM/CAE

 Vault covers private projects, revisions, locks, where-used, audit history, shared libraries, restore paths, and team access controls.

-Agents call the same typed CAD and drawing tools as the workspace.
-They can create sketches and features, edit dimensions, build drawing views, and prepare CAM setups without turning the model into a static mesh.
+Bryan calls the same typed CAD and drawing tools as the workspace.
+He can create sketches and features, edit dimensions, build drawing views, and prepare CAM setups without turning the model into a static mesh.

 What platform support do I need?

-The workspace runs in a modern browser with WebAssembly and WebGPU on macOS, Windows, Linux, ChromeOS, and iPad.
-There is no desktop install or license server.
+The workspace runs in a modern browser on macOS, Windows, Linux, ChromeOS, and iPad.
+WebGPU renders the viewport locally while the Rust geometry kernel stays protected on the server.
+There is no desktop install.

 Is CAE or simulation included?